 How to know if you need Dental Fillings

 Fillings are most commonly used to repair teeth holding cavities.
-Dental fillings can also be used as a means to restore cracked or broken teeth.
+Dental fillings can also be used as a means to fix cracked or broken teeth.
 To fill your cavity, we will clean out and remove the portion of your tooth that is decayed.
-We will then carefully fill and seal it with the filling.
+Then we will carefully fill the space by sealing it with the filling.
 This will prevent the tooth from decaying further and help keep your teeth healthy!

-Patients typically prefer composite fillings because the dentist can closely match the filling material to the color of your teeth.
+Patients typically prefer composite fillings because the dentist can closely match the dental filling material to the color of your teeth.
 In fact, many patients opt to have their old amalgam fillings removed and replaced with composite fillings.
 Composite fillings also chemically bond with the existing tooth structure, which gives the affected tooth even more support.
-It is also a very versatile material and can fix chips in the teeth or modify small gaps.
+It is also a very versatile material and can fix chips in the teeth or modify small gaps between teeth.

 Amalgam Tooth Fillings (Silver Fillings)